 Regional arts councils hold lists of local community arts activities, organisations and events:

-Also, contact local arts agencies and companies to see if they have any voluntary opportunities.
+Contact local arts agencies and companies to see if they have any voluntary opportunities.

-Local government is a major employer of community arts workers and many councils even employ small teams of arts workers.
+Local government is a major employer of community arts workers, and many councils even employ small teams of arts workers.

-Many art and cultural organisations also have an outreach remit and are committed to making their art forms and venues more accessible.
+Some art and cultural organisations also have an outreach remit and are committed to making their art forms and venues more accessible.
 These include:

-- larger independent cinemas;
+- larger independent cinemas